ispeters/async_scope/asyncscope.md

 Returns `true` if the scope is in the closed/joining state or the joined state (i.e. returns `true` if a _`join-sender`_ has been connected and started) and `false` otherwise.

+`join_started()` must not introduce data races but need not synchronize with anything.

 _Note:_ if `join_started()` returns `true` then it will never again return `false` however, it's possible for a return of `false` to be stale by the time it is observed since another thread of execution may be racing to start a _`join-sender`_.